jameslnewell/styled-components-grid/README.md

 # styled-components-grid

-Responsive grid components for `styled-components`.
+A responsive grid components for `styled-components`.

 ## Installation